dotkay/dotkay.github.io/_posts/2019-03-21-reinforcement-learning-vpa.md

 - Identify what are the best states to be in (with the help of state value function)
 - Identify what action to choose whatever state we end up in (with the help of action value function)

 But we are not just satisfied by knowing how good a state is or even how good an action in a given state is.
-We want to find the best (optimal) values for state value function and action value functions - denoted by $ v_{*} (s)$ and $ q_{*} (s, a)$ over all possible policies.
+We want to find the best (optimal) values for state value function and action value functions - denoted by $ v_* (s)$ and $ q_* (s, a)$ over all possible policies.
 These are governed by two equations:

 1. Bellman Expectation Equation - that helps us with evaluating states and actions
 2. Bellman Optimality Equation - that helps us in identifying optimal states and actions